Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 annotation on the init()

 method.
-It guarantees that the init()
+It ensures the init()

 method is only called once the bean is fully initialized with all the dependencies injected.